 A side by side comparison of original almond milk and skim milk shows the differences between the two:

 Almond milk contains fewer calories per serving that skim milk and 50% more calcium.
 This is great news for people wanted to reduce their caloric intake or watch their weight.
 While neither option contains any saturated fat, almond milk has no cholesterol either.
-Skim milk contains more protein, while the almond variety contains less sugar and more vitamins such as vitamin E (an antioxidant that aids in the functioning of many of our organs), phosphorus, magnesium, and iron.
+Skim milk contains more protein, while almond milk contains less sugar and more vitamins such as vitamin E (an antioxidant that aids in the functioning of many of our organs), phosphorus, magnesium, and iron.
 Almond milk also contains omega-3 fatty acids, making it a heart healthy choice, and is lactose-free, making it a good choice for those that are lactose intolerant.

 Almond milk can be used just like milk: for drinking, cooking, on cereal, and in smoothies.
 I start my day with an almond milk smoothie for breakfast.
-To make the smoothie, add 8 ounces of almond milk (I personally love chocolate), a small handful of blueberries, and a few ice cubes and blend.
+To make the smoothie, add 8 ounces of almond milk (I personally love chocolate almond milk), a small handful of blueberries, and a few ice cubes and blend.
 Sometimes I add a scoop of protein powder to add a few more calories.
 You could easily add different types of fruits or mix and match different fruit blends for variety.
 It’s a quick and easy breakfast loaded with vitamins and nutrients that I can blend and take on my way out the door.

 Do you use almond milk?
 What made you switch from regular milk?